parse-community/docs/_includes/cloudcode/cloud-code.md

 });
 ```

 By default, ParseLiveQuery does not perform queries that require additional database operations.
-This is to keep your Parse Server as fast and effient as possible.
+This is to keep your Parse Server as fast and efficient as possible.
 If you require this functionality, you can perform these in `afterLiveQueryEvent`.

 ```javascript
 // Including an object on LiveQuery event, on update only.